-If you are confined in an Out-of-Network hospital after you receive emergency services, the utilization management company must be notified within two business days or on the same day of admission if reasonably possible.
+If you are confined in an Out-of-Network hospital after you receive emergency services, the utilization management company should be notified as soon as possible and must be notified within two business days at the latest.
 The UM company may elect to transfer you to an In-Network hospital as soon as it is medically appropriate to do so.
-If you choose to stay in the Out-of-Network hospital after the date the utilization management company decides a transfer is medically appropriate, and the provider obtains informed consent and you receive the required notice as required under the No Surprises Act, the Plan will pay Eligible Medical Expenses at the Out-of-Network benefit level, subject to the Plan's Maximum Allowable Charge if the continued stay is authorized by the UM company and determined to be a covered service.
+If, after receiving required notice and providing informed consent, you choose to stay in the Out-of-Network hospital after the UM company determines a transfer is medically appropriate, the Plan will pay Eligible Medical Expenses at the Out-of-Network benefit level, subject to the Plan's Maximum Allowable Charge if the continued stay is authorized by the UM company and determined to be a covered service.